 - Dried Yeast - 1 tblsp

 - Warm water - 300

 - Olive Oil - 1 tblsp

 To make the dough

-- Mix olive oil, sugar and yeast in warm water and leave aside until t foams.
+- Mix olive oil, sugar, honey (in the whole wheat flour recipe) and yeast in warm water and leave aside until it foams.

-- In the meantime, sieve the flour and the salt together into a bowl.
+- In the meantime, mix the flour and the salt together into a bowl.
 Make a well in the middle.